Recreation Planners plan events such as corporate hospitality and educational events, as well as leisure events such as weddings and birthday parties.

 What Is the Job Demand for Recreation Planner?

-Job demand for Event Planning / Recreation Planning is expected to grow 10% in the decade 2014-2024.
-This is higher than the average of all jobs.
-As businesses and organizations in private sector, public sector and charity take up events as a great money raiser (tourism, corporate hospitality and events) the number of events is likely to increase, creating more demand for people to fulfil these roles.
+Job demand recreation planners is projected to increase at a rate of about 16 percent between 2020 and 2030.* As businesses and organizations in private sector, public sector and charity take up events as a great money raiser (tourism, corporate hospitality and events) the number of events is likely to increase, creating more demand for people to fulfil these roles.
 The private sector presently dominates, but freelancing is expected to be a growth area with the rise of the digital economy.

 What Are the Education Requirements to Become a Recreation Planner?

 Due to the growth of this sector and the growth of demand for events in every area, it is a much more competitive place than it used to be.
 There are no specific high school subject requirements, but grades good enough to enter a relevant degree program will be required.

 Typical degrees include those centered on leisure and tourism, although some colleges offer specific degrees in events planning and management.
 Most degrees in this area should be enough for entry level jobs.
 However, for jobs with more responsibility or for more prestigious roles and businesses, you may be expected to have several years of experience working in hotels performing a similar role.
 Hotel work (either as a paid role or internship) can put the candidate on the road to a successful and rewarding career as a Recreation Planner.
 Other relevant work experience will be at tourist attractions such as theme parks, zoos and aquariums, and studios open to the public.

 If your first degree is irrelevant to this type of role, employers are likely to seek candidates with extensive experience - either voluntary or paid would be relevant, so long as the tasks are relevant.
 There are few masters or PhDs related to this subject and they will not be required to practical work, only to teaching, education and training.

 Other Degrees Related to Recreation Planning